Healthy Homes Assessment Melrose

 Draught Stopping Melrose

-Draughts may lead to less temperature in households.
-A humid home costs more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts are a major cause of lower temperatures in households.
+A draughty home costs more to heat, which means wasting energy and resulting in higher bills.

 What are unjustifiable gaps or holes?

-There is no require to cover up gaps or holes in the construction.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure when the household heats and cools, to allow them to be opened and closed rather than securing.
-We will inspect all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps which are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow movement of the building when the house heats and cools, to allow them to be closed and opened instead of than securing.
+We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections